Sajiyah-Salat/ISangeetApp/README.md

 ### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:
  ## Run this App on [Android-Studio](https://developer.android.com/studio?gclid=CjwKCAjw7p6aBhBiEiwA83fGur88lfnQ7acmy0NCFx613Vt8G9GrTpld2-xCnpO4A3qZW9TaR1xXtxoCnegQAvD_BwE&gclsrc=aw.ds)
- Still you dont get it DM me [here](https://www.linkedin.com/in/sajiya-salat-0a2a78245/) This is a beginner-friendly repo, where you can be as much creative as you can with HTML, CSS and JS.
+ Still you dont get it DM me [here](https://www.linkedin.com/in/sajiya-salat-0a2a78245/) This is a beginner-friendly repo, where you can be as much creative as you can with Java.

 > **Rules for the Contribution.**
 1. Issues will be assigned on **First Come First Service Basis**.